Well-maintained Idaho home prepared for pest free year-round protection

 • 1Prevention is built on three pillars: exclusion, sanitation, and habitat modification

-• 2Most pests need the same things: food, water, and shelter - eliminate these
+• 2Most pests need the same three things (food, water, and shelter), so cut those off first

-• 3Seasonal maintenance prevents the specific pests active in each season
+• 3Seasonal maintenance stops the specific pests active in each Treasure Valley season

-• 4Professional quarterly service provides the most reliable year-round protection
+• 4Quarterly service is the most reliable year-round protection for Idaho homes

-• 5Small consistent efforts prevent the large infestations that require expensive treatment
+• 5Small consistent efforts prevent the big infestations that cost $200+ to fix later

-Exclusion - Physically preventing pests from entering by sealing gaps, installing screens, and maintaining your home envelope.
+Exclusion.
+Physically block pests from getting in.
+Seal gaps, install screens, and tighten up your home envelope.

-Sanitation - Removing the food and water sources that attract pests and sustain populations.
+Sanitation.
+Remove the food and water that attract pests and let populations grow.

-Habitat Modification - Eliminating the shelter and conditions that allow pests to thrive.
+Habitat modification.
+Cut down the shelter and yard conditions that let pests thrive.

-When all three pillars are strong, most pests will never establish in your home.
-When one pillar weakens, problems begin.
+When all three pillars are strong, most pests won't establish in your home.
+When one pillar weakens, problems start.

 Complete Home Exclusion